Actively Recruiting

 - Patients with gestational age 37-41 weeks

-- Patients previously diagnosed with either Type II or Gestational diabetes; healthy controls require no previous diagnosis
+- Patients previously diagnosed with either Type II or Gestational diabetes, or healthy controls with no previous diagnosis

-- Patients of normal BMI (18-30) for the healthy control group only
+- Patients with normal BMI (18-30) for the healthy control group only

-- Baby is normal weight for size for the healthy control group only
+- Baby is registered as normal weight for size for the healthy control group only

 - Patients requiring elective primary or first repeat cesarean delivery